roebel/MBExWN_Vocoder/README.md

 <a name="S4-4"></a>
 ### 4.4 ChangeLog

+- Version 1.2.2  (2022/04/10)
+  - fixed display of mel spectrogram differences when mel spectra do not have exactly the same number of frames.
+  - Fixed errors in function documentation.

 - Version 1.2.1  (2022/03/23)
-  - Fixd many problems with missing imports.
+  - Fixed many problems with missing imports.
   - More consistent behavior for model selection with the command line scipts.

 - Version 1.2.0  (2022/03/05)